ReliaSolve/Latent/doc/Running.md

 	       Device_device_name: Name of the VRPN device to connect to, including server description (example: Analog0@localhost)
 	       Device_channel: The channel that has the value to test

+When the program is run, it will ask you to rotate the device slowly to the left and right within the bounds you will be using to test.
+This is used to establish a mapping between the potentiometer value at a particular orientation and the VRPN sensor value at that orientation.
+The speed of rotation should be slow enough to remove any latency from the system, presumably doing a left-and-right rotation over a period of about five seconds will be sufficient.
+During the rotations, it reports the potentiometer values at which the rotation was reversed:

+    Waiting for reports from all devices (you may need to move them):
+    Producing mapping between devices:
+      (Rotate slowly left and right 3 times)
+      Turned around at value 955
+      Turned around at value 798
+      Turned around at value 953
+      Turned around at value 798
+      Turned around at value 953
+      Turned around at value 798

+After the three rotations, the program reports the minimum and maximum potentiometer reading along with the VRPN device reading associated with each endpoint.
+It should be the case that there is a significant difference between the readings at the two ends.
+(What is significant depends on the range of the particular sensor being used.)
+For example, the orientation of a tracker sensor on an OSVR HDK might look like this:

+    Min Arduino value 790 (device value -0.438398)
+    Max Arduino value 963 (device value 0.310125) (Filled in 0 skipped values)
+    Measuring latency between devices:
+      (Rotate rapidly left and right 10 times)

+The program also reports how many values between the minimum and maximum were skipped -- received no readings -- and had to be filled in by linear interpolation.
+There should be a small number of these relative to the difference between the minumum and maximum Arduino value.

+As shown above, the program then asks you to rapidly rotate left and right between the bounds found above.
+This rotation does not need to be at a constant speed or with a constant period.
+The program will check time-domain shifts of all of the readings to find the most-consistent latency offset regardless of speed.
+The speed should be fast enough to expose the latency, so should include rotations that are as fast as possible.

 ### Examples

 **Windows OSVR HDK**: To connect to an Arduino on serial port COM5 (you can find